jrasmusson/ios-professional-course/Bankey/14-Error-Handling/README.md

 Talk to your team.
 See what they like.
 Some Object-Orient purists don't like trading off encapsulation for testing by making functions public for testing.
 Others are OK with it.
 I don't mind the trade-off.
 Both ways work and have their advantages.
 We'll use the extension for now to keep the OO folks happy.

-With that we can not test our alert message setting like this.
+With that we can now test our alert message setting like this.

 **AccountSummaryViewControllerTests**